Xeletron/Isaac-Hud/README.md

 Customization options are not yet available.
 If you want to suggest a costumization option you can do so by contacting me via the link above

-# Special Thanks to theese folks:
+# Special Thanks to these folks:

 * Pulep™ for screenshots
 * Pile for screenshots and testing